jay-rogueprompt/jay-rogueprompt/README.md

 I research defense-in-depth for AI systems, AI-native threat modeling & hunting, and adversarial ML counter-operations.
 Not compliance theater.
 Structural understanding.

-Currently: **AI Security Senior Specialist** in a regulated environment
+Currently: **AI Security Senior Specialist** in a regulated healthcare environment.

 > *Opinions are my own and do not reflect my employer.*

 ---